 The main goal of a career summary is to immediately grab the hiring manager's attention and share your most impressive qualifications, up front.

 This summary is more effective than a resume objective if you have many years of experience or vast experience in a specific career field.
-It advertises more about you than a resume objective.
+It advertises more about you than a resume objective does.

 The summary is the first item on the resume, after your contact information.